Recognizing conservation excellence

 The Conservation Law Enforcement Award recognizes exceptional achievement in fish and wildlife resource enforcement management.*

 Special Recognition Awards and Honorary Life Memberships are given to individuals who have a distinguished record of accomplishment.

 The Association pays tribute to wildlife professionals, Fallen Heroes, who have lost their lives while carrying out their duties to enforce conservation laws and regulations and manage fish and wildlife resources within the past year.

-The nomination period for the 2018 Annual Awards are now OPEN.
+The nomination period for the 2021 Annual Awards are now OPEN.
+Deadline to submit nomination was COB July 1, 2021.
 Please visit the Nominations & Criteria section for more information.

-The Awards were presented at the Association's 108th Annual Meeting.
+The Awards were presented at the Association's 110th Annual Meeting.
+See press release here.